MFG38/colette/docs/configuration.md

 ## Color options

 The following options are available for configuring the colors in Colette.
 Enclose them in either single quotes (') or double quotes (") when setting them in colette.toml.
 Options without B at the end set the color for the text itself, while options with B at the end set the background color.
 Text and background colors can be combined by concatenating them with a + symbol (**ex:** `"BLACK + GREENB"`).

+Text colorization can also be disabled by passing `NULL` as a value for a color setting.

 The `RESET` color code resets all colors to the default.